Cell-Free DNA Testing Market Size and Share

 Cell-Free DNA Testing Market Analysis by Mordor Intelligence

-The global cell-free DNA testing market is valued at USD 11.01 billion in 2025 and is forecast to reach USD 19.85 billion by 2030, advancing at a 12.52% CAGR.
+The global cell-free DNA testing market size in 2026 is estimated at USD 12.37 billion, growing from 2025 value of USD 11.01 billion with 2031 projections showing USD 22.08 billion, growing at 12.33% CAGR over 2026-2031.
 Universal non-invasive prenatal testing (NIPT) recommendations, lower sequencing costs, and landmark regulatory approvals such as the FDA nod for the Shield blood test have widened clinical acceptance.[1]Center for Devices and Radiological Health, “Shield – P230009,” fda.govOncology continues to anchor revenues, but transplant monitoring and multi-cancer early detection expand the clinical horizon as payer policies mature.
 Technology suppliers are translating research-grade platforms into diagnostic workflows, helping laboratories shorten turnaround times and improve sensitivity.
 At the same time, cyber-biosecurity safeguards and harmonised pre-analytic standards remain pivotal to sustaining clinician trust and payer confidence.

 Key Report Takeaways